Halifax police investigating recording of officer saying something 'unacceptable'

 At the 19-second mark, the man drops his arms and sprints around an apartment building and out of the lot, as the officer appears to talk on a two-way radio.

 Halifax Regional Police Chief Dan Kinsella issued a statement at 9:17 p.m.
-Saturday saying an officer was involved high-risk situation Friday "involving drugs and weapons offences."
+Saturday saying an officer was involved high-risk situation Friday "involing drugs and weapons offences."

-The statement says the comments that appear to have been made by the officer were "unacceptable," and Kinsella confirmed the officer has been placed on administrative duties pending the conclusion of the investigation.

-"We recognize that any such incident can be deeply damaging to police community relations," the statement says.
-"We are committed to a full investigatoin and ask members of the public to allow for due process to take place."